8.00 Welcome, reading by Ain Bailey

-The night will conclude with a panel discussion with diverse contributions and reflections on Pade’s work and its wider context.
-Panelists include Sanne Krogh Groth, Jo Langton and Frances Morgan, with a reading by Ain Bailey.
+The night concludes with a panel discussion with diverse contributions and reflections on Pade’s work and its wider context, from Kirkegaard, Sanne Krogh Groth, Jo Langton and Mads Kjelgaard (Passive/Aggressive), moderated by Frances Morgan.

 Thanks to Morten Pade for his support.